 containers that will run in OpenShift Container Platform and any other container platform.

 Building and managing containers with buildah, podman, and skopeo results in industry standard container images that include features tuned specifically for ultimately deploying those containers in OpenShift Container Platform or other Kubernetes environments.
 These tools are daemonless and can be run without root privileges, so there is less overhead in running them.

 When you ultimately run your containers in OpenShift Container Platform, you use the CRI-O container engine.
-CRI-O runs on every worker and master machine in an OpenShift Container Platform cluster, but CRI-O is not yet supported as a standalone runtime outside of OpenShift Container Platform.
+CRI-O runs on every worker and control plane machine (also known as the master machine) in an OpenShift Container Platform cluster, but CRI-O is not yet supported as a standalone runtime outside of OpenShift Container Platform.

 The base image you choose to build your application on contains a set of software that resembles a Linux system to your application.
 When you build your own image, your software is placed into that file system and sees that file system as though it were looking at its operating system.
 Choosing this base image has major impact on how secure, efficient and upgradeable your container is in the future.

 Red Hat provides a new set of base images referred to as Red Hat Universal Base Images (UBI).
 These images are based on Red Hat Enterprise Linux and are similar to base images that Red Hat has offered in the past, with one major difference: they are freely redistributable without a Red Hat subscription.
 As a result, you can build your application on UBI images without having to worry about how they are shared or the need to create different images for different environments.